drfleming0227/Redfish-Tools/csdl-to-json-convertor/README.md

 A tool used to convert Redfish CSDL files to Redfish JSON Schema files

-required arguments:
+optional arguments:
-  --input INPUT, -I INPUT
+  -h, --help            show this help message and exit --input INPUT, -I INPUT
                         The folder containing the CSDL files to convert --output OUTPUT, -O OUTPUT
-                        The folder to write the converted JSON files optional arguments:
-  -h, --help            show this help message and exit --config CONFIG, -C CONFIG
+                        The folder to write the converted JSON files --config CONFIG, -C CONFIG
                         The configuration file containing definitions for
                         various links and user strings